aclark4life/blog/2010/03/30/a-new-plone-book/index.rst

 If |Plone Conference 2006| was my inspiration for |Plone Conference 2008|, then Professional Plone Development was my inspiration for this book: |Plone 3.3 Site Administration|.

-For the past 14 months or so, I have been writing a book aimed at end users of Plone; folks that have little knowledge of how to do much more than add content.
+For the past 14 months or so, I have been writing a book aimed at end users of Plone: folks that have little knowledge of how to do much more than add content.
 It is intended to make them feel more comfortable performing various site administrator tasks.
-Topics like theming, maintenance, and optimization are covered.
+Topics like theming, maintenance, and optimization and more are covered.

 Lowering the Plone bar for Python users
 ---------------------------------------